The Bengal is a beautiful spotted or marbled cat that was developed through cross-breeding wild Asian Leopard Cats with domestic tomcats.

 Adopting Bengal Kittens or Adult Bengal Cats

 For those considering adopting a Bengal, there is a list of Bengal cat breeders available online.
 Purebred kittens can be extremely expensive, and there are many adult Bengals in need of loving homes.
-Various Bengal Cat Breed Rescues have Bengal cats in need of adoption.

 Those who adopt Bengals should not allow them to wander freely outside, as they are often targets of pet thieves due to their beautiful and unusual appearance.
 Many Bengal owners train their cats to walk on leashes or build or purchase outdoor cat runs, fences, or enclosures for their pets to keep them safe.